arkflame/awesome-minecraft/README.md

 ## Mods

+Mods or modifications is thus called any modification by the client or game files to add, remove or modify elements of the same.

 ### Clients

+Minecraft clients are direct modifications of the original game.

 - [Badlion Client](https://client.badlion.net/)
 - [LabyMod](https://www.labymod.net/)

 ### Mod Loaders

+Modloaders allow you to modify the game using third-party tools created by the community.

 - [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/)
 - [Liteloader](http://www.liteloader.com/)

 ## Server Software

+Server software allows us to host dedicated servers for a large number of users.
+Of these several exist to meet different needs.

 ### Forks

+Direct modifications to the vanilla server or the Bukkit API.

 - [Airplane](https://airplane.gg/)
 - [Bukkit](https://dev.bukkit.org/)